 Polynesian Armband Tattoo

-Tiki is human-like figure that represents Polynesian semi-gods, which means deified ancestors and heads, who are sublimed after their death.
+Tiki is a human-like figure that represents Polynesian semi-gods, which means deified ancestors and heads, who are sublimed after their death.
 According to its guardian role, they mainly symbolize protection.
 If you love playing pc games, you’ll find that in many lost temples, Tiki patterns are often carved on pillars or stone gate.

 In Polynesian tattoo designs, shells are very common in many designs, especially turtle shells.
-Turtle shell is a symbolization of turtle, which is a very important sea creature in all the cultures of Polynesian triangle.
+Turtle shell is a symbolization of turtle, which is a very important sea creature in all the cultures of the Polynesian triangle.
 It has more meanings than other symbols.
 Some complex turtle designs could have quite a lot of meanings, according to its elements embedded in.
-Basically, turtle shells symbolize longevity, wellness, fertility and peace
+Basically, turtle shells symbolize longevity, wellness, fertility, and peace

-Shark teeth usually represents shelter or coverage, guidance, power, ferocity, adaptability, etc. In Polynesian legend, sharks also represent the god of Polynesian people.
+Shark teeth usually represent shelter or coverage, guidance, power, ferocity, adaptability, etc. In Polynesian legend, sharks also represent the god of Polynesian people.

 It has lots of variations and combinations like the ones showed in the pictures above.

 OceanOcean symbols are very common among Polynesian tattoo designs.
 Polynesian people regard the ocean as their final destination where they go when passed away.
 So sometimes the ocean is a symbol of death, or the world beyond.